attaulla2000/meeting-agenda/README.md

 #### Structure, People and Processes
 - USIPI is a 501c3 non-profit organization registered in Washington, DC.
 - USIPI was established in 2011 through community support.
-- USIPI has seven board members which includes <strong>four executive members</strong>.
+- USIPI is a self expanding board with seven members, including <strong>four executive members</strong>.
 - USIPI Board Members: <strong> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</strong> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui
 - Meetings: Board members meet about once a month over a conference call.
 Executive members meet weekly on conference calls and meet one or more times a year physically.
 - Chapters: We are in the process of formalizing chapter structures in different cities and appoint Chapter Executives.